teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 Describing your goods and services is tricky.
 If the description is too broad, it can void your trademark.
 If it's too narrow you may have trouble stopping infringers.
 If you can't find an accurate description of your goods in the list of pre-approved descriptions, you should end this "TEAS Plus" application and start over with a "TEAS" application.
 The TEAS application will allow you to describe your goods and services in your own words.

 Before searching, try to identify the "class" of goods and services applicable to your trademark.
 We are talking about the "International Class" here.
-The ["International Class"](http://www.uspto.gov/trademarks/notices/international.jsp) system tries to categorize all possible goods and services into 45 classes.[^5]
+The ["International Class"](http://www.uspto.gov/trademarks/notices/international.jsp) system tries to categorize all possible goods and services into 45 classes.[^5] The class headings themselves can be misleading, so review the class details at  [TMEP 1401.02(a) Headings of International Trademark Classes](/tmep/tmep-1400.html#TMEP-1400d1e1775).

 [^5]: There is a separate "US Classification" system, but it's essentially irrelevant, even for a US trademark application.

-Here are some of the classes that are most relevant to tech startups.
+Here are some of the classes that are most relevant to startups and makers.

 | Class | for GOODS |